 transforms a sequence of ASCII codes into the corresponding string.
 Then

 is similar to C’s

-puts and prints the string on the standard output while recognizing special sequences such as
+puts and prints the string on the standard output and adds a newline at the end.

 The content of the unencrypted text itself is not important; my point is that Factor is very compact and its stack-oriented nature helps writing concise and clear programs.
 For example, here is one of the many possible implementations of the reverse functionality: it takes a string from the stack and lets its ASCII representation in binary onto the stack.

 [ 2 >base 8 CHAR: 0 pad-head ] [ append ] map-reduce

 I’m sure that you’re thrilled to know that “Hello, world!” encodes as

 (edited on 2009-06-13 to use